 \subsection{Uncertainties in tagging efficiencies}

-Uncertainties in the b-tagging efficiency of jets and a recipe for the application are provided in Ref.~\cite{CMS-Open-Data}.
-It relies on $p_{\textrm{T}}$, the pseudo-rapidity, and a binary nominal b-tag label taken from \Delphes.
-To apply the b-tagging variations, we also need the generator-level flavor $f$ of the jet within the set $\{\textrm{udsg}, \Pqc,\Pqb\}$.
-Separately for each flavor, we use the nominal \Delphes simulation to parametrize $p_{\textrm{T}}$ and $\eta$-dependent \Pqb-tagging efficiencies $\varepsilon_f(p_{\textrm{T}},\eta)$.
-The scale factors $\textrm{SF}_f(p_{\textrm{T}},\eta)$ and the variations $\Delta\textrm{SF}_f(p_{\textrm{T}},\eta)$ are used to produce variations for two systematic effects.
-The heavy-flavor~(HF) tagging uncertainty covers uncertainties in jets' tagging rate originating from b or c quarks.
-For non-zero values of the nuisance $\nu_{\textrm{HF}}$, the efficiencies of the b and c jets are, therefore, changed in a correlated manner.
-The light-flavor~(LF) mistagging uncertainty covers uncertainty in the mistag rate of jets originating from light quarks or gluons.
-We associate the nuisance parameters $\nu_{\textrm{HF}}$ and $\nu_{\textrm{LF}}$ with these uncertainties.
-The reweighting function for the synthetic data set in Eq.~\ref{eq:synthetic-reweighting} has the same form for HF and LF variations and is constructed as a ratio
+Uncertainties in the b-tagging efficiency for jets, along with their application, are provided in Ref.~\cite{CMS-Open-Data}.
+This approach relies on $p_{\textrm{T}}$, pseudo-rapidity, and a nominal binary b-tag label from \Delphes.
+To apply variations, we also need the generator-level jet flavor $f$ within $\{\textrm{udsg}, \Pqc,\Pqb\}$.
+Using the nominal \Delphes simulation, we parametrize the $p_{\textrm{T}}$ and $\eta$-dependent \Pqb-tagging efficiencies $\varepsilon_f(p_{\textrm{T}},\eta)$ for each flavor.
+Two systematic uncertainties are considered with scale factors $\textrm{SF}_f(p_{\textrm{T}},\eta)$ and variations $\Delta\textrm{SF}_f(p_{\textrm{T}},\eta)$.
+The heavy-flavor~(HF) tagging uncertainty covers the b and c-quark tagging rates, modified in a correlated way for non-zero $\nu_{\textrm{HF}}$.
+The light-flavor~(LF) mistagging uncertainty addresses tagging rates for light-quark and gluon jets, associated with $\nu_{\textrm{LF}}$.
+The reweighting function for synthetic data in Eq.~\ref{eq:synthetic-reweighting} is given by